srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

     This is our approach.
     """
     ```
+- Follow this example for indentation of param/return descriptions:
+  - _Good_
+    ```python
+    """
+    :param param1: a very very long param description that continues into a second line
+    :param param2: a param with two possible values
+        - first value description
+        - second value description that is very long and continues into a second line
+    """
+    ```
 - [More examples of and discussions on Python docstrings](https://stackoverflow.com/questions/3898572)

+#### Doctrings content

+- The docstring should focus on the "what" (the goal of the code) and not the
+  "how" (the implementation)

+- The docstring should not be a line-by-line "translation" of code into text
+  - People can look at the code if they want to know the details of the
+    implementation
+  - We don't want to create a maintainability burden where the docstring should
+    change with every update in the implementation

+- We encourage adding examples (e.g., of input and output) to the docstring to
+  improve clarity

+- Type of variables should not be mentioned in `:param:`/`:return:` descriptions
+  - E.g., do not do `:return: a list of messages`, do `:return: messages`
+  - Types should already be evident (from the type hinting)
+  - We don't want to have to change all the docstrings if we change the
+    implementation (e.g., turn a list into a set)

+- Default values of parameters should not be mentioned in `:param:` descriptions
+  for the same reasons as above

 #### Comments style

-- Comments follow the same style of docstrings, e.g., imperative style with
+- Comments follow the same style of docstrings, e.g., imperative style, start
-  period `.` at the end
+  with a capital letter, with period `.` at the end
   - _Bad_
     ```python
-    # This comment is not imperative and has no period at the end
+    # this comment is not imperative, not capitalized and has no period at the end
     ```
   - _Good_
     ```python
-    # Make comments imperative and end them with a period.
+    # Make comments imperative, start with a capital letter and end with a period.
     ```
 - Always place comments above the lines that they are referring to.
 Avoid
   writing comments on the same line as code since they require extra maintenance